kawa-analytics/kawa-documentation/README.md

 There are two types of teams:

 - Sharing teams: Those teams are mainly used to share objects between users.
-- Security teams: They work exactly as sharing team with an additional property: a `security name`.
+- Security teams: They work exactly as sharing teams with an additional property: a `security name`.
 Those are used in row level security and column security configuration policies.

 ## 2 Sharing

 The main assets of KAWA can be shared across the workspace to which they belong.
-Sharing allows to setup publishing and collaborating flows between members of the KAWA workspaces.
+Sharing allows to set up publishing and collaborating flows between members of the KAWA workspaces.

 > **⚡ Important:** Entities can not be shared across workspaces.